Transparency is a challenge for public charter schools

 Charter school visibility would be greatly improved by the state providing the public with details involving new schools and buildings as part of a well-advertised annual statewide report.
 The Minnesota Department of Education should be tasked with providing consolidated information in this annual report to help the public understand the value of each charter investment.
 This includes the intended population to be served, the curriculum, student services, extracurricular activities and facilities.

 This is also an opportunity to answer two important questions.
 What does the charter school offer that the traditional school district does not?
-Why won’t traditional school do likewise?
+Why won’t traditional schools do likewise?

-Ultimately, it is the Legislature that is the final supervising and oversight authority for charter schools.
-It is the necessary link between schools and the public.
-It rests with the Legislature to ensure visibility for the charter movement and accountability to the public that funds charter schools. — An editorial from the Adams ECM Publishers Editorial Board.
-Reactions welcome – send to editorial.board@ecm-inc.com.
+An editorial from the Adams ECM Publishers Editorial Board.
+The Forest Lake Times is an APG-ECM newspaper.

 Post a comment as